FirebaseExtended/firebase-queue/README.md

 });
 ```

-Your Firebase should now look like this:
+Your Firebase database should now look like this:

 ```
 root